izikeros/blog/content/posts/posts/2023/2023-10-13-chunking_strategy.md

 - Especially useful in tasks that involve analyzing the origin, authorship, or content of the chunks, such as text classification, document clustering, or information retrieval
 - Can be used to filter the sources used to provide context to LLMs.

+You can get intuition what is possible by reading llama_index documentation on metadata extraction and usage: [Metadata Extraction Usage Pattern - LlamaIndex 🦙 0.9.30](https://docs.llamaindex.ai/en/stable/module_guides/loading/documents_and_nodes/usage_metadata_extractor.html)

 #### Passing on Chunk Summaries

 In this strategy, each chunk is summarized, and that summary is passed on to the next chunk.
 This method provides a 'running context' that can enhance the understanding of the text and maintain the continuity of information.